- What Is It?

 - Sometimes chronic ligament damage at the ankle leads to looseness (laxity) of the joint that causes chronic ankle pain.

-- If underlying disease is the cause of the ankle pain or ankle tendinitis, the outlook depends on its control.
+- If an underlying disease is the cause of ankle pain or ankle tendinitis, the outlook depends on its control.

-Is it possible to prevent ankle pain and ankle tendinitis?
+Is it possible to prevent ankle pain and ankle tendonitis?

-Just as sport activities and accidental trauma are risk factors for ankle pain and ankle tendinitis, they are also preventable situations.
+Just as sports activities and accidental trauma are risk factors for ankle pain and ankle tendinitis, they are also preventable situations.